 - Conduct multi-layered research that underpins the Initiative and which will be made freely available to the community

 - Facilitate local adaptation and use of technological tools as part of mental health care

-The Network will be integrated into child psychiatric clinics and community centers at public hospitals in the five hub locations to guarantee that trainings and implementation of the Initiative are adapted to the needs arising within the public sector with an emphasis on ensuring sustainability following the completion of the project.
-Acknowledging the importance of working across sectors to address child and adolescent mental health effectively, beyond working directly with mental health professionals, the Network will also collaborate with educators and social welfare providers to offer resources, training, and support to professionals working with children and adolescents more broadly across the country.
+The Network is integrated into child psychiatric clinics and community centers at public hospitals in the five hub locations to guarantee that trainings and implementation of the Initiative are adapted to the needs arising within the public sector with an emphasis on ensuring sustainability following the completion of the project.
+Acknowledging the importance of working across sectors to address child and adolescent mental health effectively, beyond working directly with mental health professionals, the Network also collaborates with educators and social welfare providers to offer resources, training, and support to professionals working with children and adolescents more broadly across the country.

 To date, three Memorandums of Understanding have been signed between the CAMHI, the Hellenic Ministry of Health as well as relevant local public hospitals, university child and adolescent and adult psychiatric clinics for the establishment of the Network’s first three hubs in Alexandroupoli, Ioannina and Heraklion in Crete.